CharRic/DLLR/README.md

 ![framework.png](figs%2Fframework.png)

 # Highlight
-1. We propose a dual-modality-shared learning and label refinement (DLLR) framework for unsupervised learning visible-infrared person re-identification (USL-VI-ReID).
-By incorporating the designed cluster similarity matching (CSM) and cluster relationship based label refinement (CRLR) algorithms, the framework effectively establishes associations between pseudo labels across modalities.
+1. We propose a DLLR framework for USVI-ReID.
+By incorporating the CSM and CRLR algorithms, our framework can effectively establish associations between unlabeled samples across modalities, and then generates high quality pseudo labels for model training.
-2. We design the weighted modality-shared memory (WMM) to assign different weights to samples for memory initialization, which enhances the model's capacity to learn modality-invariant features.
+2. We design the WMM to assign different weights to samples for constructing memory banks, which can enhance the model's capacity to learn modality-invariant features by considering hard samples.
-3. Extensive experiments on two benchmarks demonstrate the effectiveness of our proposed method, outperforming state-of-the-art USL-VI-ReID methods and surpassing many supervised VI-ReID methods.
+3. Extensive experiments on three public benchmarks demonstrate the superiority of our proposed method, outperforming state-of-the-art USVI-ReID methods and even surpassing many supervised VI-ReID methods.

 # Data Preprocessing
 Put SYSU-MM01 and RegDB dataset into ./data/sysu and ./data/regdb.
 Then obtain the segmented images for training: